 - Beans and legumes

 Don’t all of those sound delicious?
 The large majority are easily included in morning smoothies, lunchtime salads and weeknight dinner side dishes.
-Do yourself, your skin and your body a favor; begin your own antioxidant romance by incorporating these ingredients into your diet.
+Do yourself, your skin and your body a favor; begin your own antioxidants and healthy skin romance by incorporating these ingredients into your diet.
 It will spread the love to your cells from the inside out.